24/7 LIVE PHONE ANSWERING

 Dedicated Assistance With Your Estate Plan

-Individuals who are searching for a Roseville, CA estate planning lawyer might already know that estate planning can be very complicated.
+Individuals who are searching for our Roseville, CA estate planning lawyer might already know that estate planning can be very complicated.
 It is common for individuals to feel a great deal of pressure to make the best possible decisions for how their property should be passed along and inherited by remaining relatives.
 At Yee Law Group, P.C., we know that estate planning can seem very stressful at first.
 Working with a top estate planning lawyer in Roseville, California residents recommend is one way of simplifying the process and making sure that you are leaving your estate in the right hands.

 Have you created an estate plan?
 Not just a will (or perhaps not even a will, yet) but a comprehensive estate plan?
 Is any estate plan documentation that you’ve drafted complete and up-to-date?
 If the answer to any of these questions is “No,” it is time to connect with the experienced estate planning team at our firm.